To all NBSC District qualifiers

-If your child is aged 4-6 years simply come along for a trial to one of our sessions (Monday and Wednesday at 6pm or Sunday at 4pm) and give your child an opportunity to learn skills that generations have gained with us during the last 80+ years.
+If your child is aged 4-7 years simply come along for a trial to one of our sessions (Monday and Wednesday at 6pm or Sunday at 4pm at the Pingles) and give your child an opportunity to learn skills that generations have gained with us during the last 80+ years.

 We even offer a fast track scheme where swimmers who attend 2 or 3 times per week can really “hang on” to skills gained during previous lessons.